FET Phase (Further Education and Training)

 A number of benchmarks provide a framework for evaluating quality.
 As a member of the WCED, the College participates in the cycle of institutional evaluation provided by the Education Department.
 Our students write the National Senior Certificate.
 CBC is accredited by Umalusi, the South African certification authority.

 Grade 12 students write the WCED examinations.
-Our matriculants achieve at a high level and they have obtained 100% pass rate every year since our inception.
+Our matriculants achieve at a high level and we are extremely proud of the marks they produce.

 CBC offers a varied and enriching extra-curricular programme, aimed to provide opportunities for a holistic education.